Body for Life: Diet

 Body for Life also encourages people to eat mostly lean meats like chicken, fish, and turkey, as well as tofu.
 Carbohydrates that are multi-grain and unrefined are also encouraged.
 Bill Phillips encourages people to adopt this eating program as a lifestyle, and not as a temporary diet.
 Although the amount of protein eaten should be enough for some people to build good muscle mass, some observe that high-protein shakes and meal bars should be consumed to increase protein intake.
 Not surprisingly, the program suggests consuming protein products from EAS.

 Reception

 No scientific research has been done on Body for Life.

-The Body for Life program has been described as a hard to follow program that is effective at losing weight and building muscle.
+The Body for Life program has been described by some as a hard to follow program that is effective at losing weight and building muscle.

-While criticized as a fad diet, with the "program's success is based on testimonials and anecdotal evidence", it differs from many fad diets because it can be sustained.
+While criticized by some as a fad diet, the "program's success is based on testimonials and anecdotal evidence", it differs from many fad diets because it can be sustained.

-The program's dependence on extensive exercise means it is not suitable for everyone.
+The program's dependence on extensive exercise (45 minute workouts, six days a week), means it is not suitable for everyone.

 The high-protein content of the diet has been criticized.
 The Gale Encyclopedia of Diets, notes that:

-The thing nutritionists tend to criticize most strongly, however, is the need for dietary supplements in this program.
-Body for Life unabashedly pushes dieters to use EAS supplements.
+The thing nutritionists tend to criticize most strongly, however, is the perceived need for dietary supplements in this program.
+Bill Phillips, the originator of Body for Life, used to unabashedly recommend dieters use EAS supplements, a company Bill Phillips was CEO of, to achieve better results.
+Since he sold EAS, he no longer recommends those products.
+He now recommends his products sold in the Bill Phillips Fitness Store at eatingright.com.
 Many nutritionists feel that a good, healthy diet should not require protein shakes and other supplements beyond perhaps a multivitamin for certain dieters.